binaryDilation/FFmpeg-Batch-Convert/README.md

 LOGGING:  adding a tee command to the script from the CLI or a cronjob is the easiest way to enable basic logging of terminal output (StdOut):
 FFmpeg-Batch-Convert.sh | tee -a ~/FFmpeg-Batch-Convert.log
 This will create a log file in the user's home directory, -a appends the file if it exists.
-To view this log use: cat ~/FFmpeg-Batch-Convert.log
+To view this log use:

+cat ~/FFmpeg-Batch-Convert.log

-Avoid using nano or less since the output will be messy due to the color coding commands.
+Avoid using nano or less commands to view the log file since the output will be messy due to the color coding commands.

 As of right now, -report added to the FFMpeg string will produce a log file for each FFmpeg file conversion (rather messy).
-Enhanced logging functionality is being worked on.
+Enhanced logging functionality is being worked on (Issue #3).